Cacao hot chocolate

 Advertising

-‘Tis the season when even the toughest of New Englanders reach for steaming hot cocoa, and luckily Boston is brimming with rich, sweet, spicy (and occasionally boozy) options.
-We've gathered up the best hot chocolates in and around Boston.
+When the weather outside is frightful, there's nothing more delightful than a steaming mug of hot cocoa.
+We're not taking about a powdery packet: Boston is brimming with rich, sweet, spicy—and occasionally boozy—options for hot chocolate.
 With a cup of any one of these cozy drinks in your hands, not only you will feel festive and toasty, but you will also feel your fingers.
-Hot cocoa pairs well with strolling through the best parks in Boston or following a spin on the ice at one of the best skating rinks in Boston.
+Hot cocoa pairs well with strolling through the best parks in Boston or following a spin on the ice at one of the best skating rinks.
 If hot chocolate doesn't do enough to satisfy your sweet teeth, check out our guide to the best desserts in Boston.

 RECOMMENDED: Full guide to the best restaurants in Boston